Quick Summary

 - Features like predicted field placement and conditional logic simplify workflows.

-- Lets users control where documents go and what happens post-signing.
+- Let’s users control where documents go and what happens post-signing.

 - Saves time by allowing self-initiated signing via shared links.